Trade-offs in Static and Dynamic Evaluation of Hierarchical Queries: Proofs of the Results in Section

 We first give the maintenance time for the views constructed by \textsc{BuildVT} given a $\dfw_0$-hierarchical query (Lemma~\ref{lem:fact_view_tree_update}).
 We then show the maintenance time for the views constructed by $\tau$ given a hierarchical query (Lemma~\ref{lem:fact_view_forest_update}).
 The maintenance time uses a new measure, which we relate to dynamic width (Lemma~\ref{lem:kappa_dynamic}).
 We finally show the running times of \textsc{UpdateIndTree} and \textsc{UpdateTrees}.

-\begin{lemma} Given a $\dfw_0$-hierarchical query $Q(\calF)$, a canonical variable order $\omega$ for $Q$, and a database of size $N$, the views constructed by $\textsc{BuildVT}(\cdot, \omega, \calF)$ from Figure~\ref{fig:factorized_view_tree_algo} in the dynamic mode can be maintained under a single-tuple update to any input relation in $\bigO{1}$ time. \end{lemma} \nop{materialized in $\bigO{N}$ time and } \begin{proof} At each node $X$ of a canonical variable order $\omega$ for a $\dfw_0$-hierarchical query, the set $\calF_X$ of free variables is either $\anc(X) \cup \{X\}$ if $X$ is free, or $\anc(X)$ if $X$ is bound because the set $\calF \cap \vars(\omega_X)$ of free variables in $\omega_X$ is empty for $\dfw_0$-hierarchical queries.
+\begin{lem} Given a $\dfw_0$-hierarchical query $Q(\calF)$, a canonical variable order $\omega$ for $Q$, and a database of size $N$, the views constructed by $\textsc{BuildVT}(\cdot, \omega, \calF)$ from Figure~\ref{fig:factorized_view_tree_algo} in the dynamic mode can be maintained under a single-tuple update to any input relation in $\bigO{1}$ time. \end{lem} \begin{proof} At each node $X$ of a canonical variable order $\omega$ for a $\dfw_0$-hierarchical query, the set $\calF_X$ of free variables is either $\anc(X) \cup \{X\}$ if $X$ is free, or $\anc(X)$ if $X$ is bound because the set $\calF \cap \vars(\omega_X)$ of free variables in $\omega_X$ is empty for $\dfw_0$-hierarchical queries.
 The functions \textsc{AuxView} and \textsc{NewVT} maintain the following invariant for $\dfw_0$-hierarchical queries in the dynamic mode: If $X$ has a sibling node in $\omega$, then the view created at node $X$ has $\anc(X)$ as free variables.
 If $X$ is bound, then already $\calF = \anc(X)$; otherwise, \textsc{AuxView} constructs an extra view with $\anc(X)$ as free variables.

 Now consider an update $\delta{R}$ to a relation $R$.
 Due to the hierarchical property of the input query, the update $\delta{R}$ fixes the values of all variables on the path from the leaf $R$ to the root to constants.
 While propagating an update through the view tree, the delta at each node $X$ requires joining with the views constructed for the siblings of $X$.
 Each of the sibling views has $\anc(X)$ as free variables, as discussed above.
 Thus, computing the delta at each node makes only constant-time lookups in the sibling views.
 Overall, propagating the update through the view tree constructed for a $\dfw_0$-hierarchical query using $\textsc{BuildVT}$ takes constant time. \end{proof}